ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 -   Support for adding images to the editor either by uploading or by pasting it.
 -   Support for adding hyperlinks to the existing words in the editor.
 However, adding raw links by pasting to the editor is supported.
 -   Support for striking out and underlining text.
--   Provide APIs to make the buttons in the toolbar located below the editor to be hidden or disable.
+-   Provide APIs to configure visibility/disabled state of toolbar buttons for rich text editor.

 ### Risks and Challenges

 -   Visual design and interaction design for both the components are out of scope for the initial release.
 We will start with the existing
     [mockup screens](https://www.figma.com/file/Q5SU1OwrnD08keon3zObRX/SystemLink?type=design&node-id=6280-94045) which is designed for
-    comments feature.
-At this moment, we cannot afford to cover all the corner case of visual design specs but we managed to refer from other visual designs and try to incorporate with the nimble standards.
+    comments feature considering customer requirements and deadlines.
+At this moment, we cannot afford to cover all the corner cases of visual design specs.
+However we are organically referring to existing nimble components like `button`, `text-area` to provide a consistent visual design.
--   Due to the immediate requirement for GM (`Comments Feature`), we are not adding any additional enhancements or feature requirements apart from the mentioned features in the initial release.
+-   Due to immediate requirements for comments feature from a business customer, any additional enhancements or requirements apart from whatever is mentioned in this spec are deferred to future scope.
 -   The mobile view of the component has not been designed yet, and we are actively collaborating with the design team to create basic mockup screens.
-We will update this spec accordingly as progress is made.
+We will update this spec accordingly based on the progress.

 ### Prior Art/Examples